Is Your Call for Papers Process Causing Outdated Conference Sessions?

 I talked briefly with John Eisele, one of our resident Online Collection Experts who said many of his clients invite new speakers into the system once the collection and review processes are nearly finished.

-Once you’ve completed your call for papers, reviewing and call for final presentations, consider inviting new speakers into your system to provide specific, timely content for your conference.
+Once you’ve completed your call for papers, review and call for final presentations, consider inviting new speakers into your system to provide specific, timely content for your conference.

 These speakers are usually well-known, innovative leaders in the industry who have the knowledge and experience to keep your conference timely.